RAF Coastal Command: Beginnings

 The capitulation of Germany in May 1945 was followed by a rapid rundown of Coastal Command with the immediate disbandment of combat units and the transfer of aircraft to the RAF Transport Command.
 Commonwealth personnel were also sent home and the powerful Bristol Beaufighter and de Havilland Mosquito wings were reduced.
-The Command still maintained strong air-sea-rescue ASR and reconnaissance forces but its ASW was lopsided.
+The Command still maintained strong air-sea-rescue Air-sea rescue (ASR) and reconnaissance forces but its ASW was lopsided.
 With a few exceptions, only a handful of squadrons with ASW aircraft remained by January 1946.

 While the Command retained a minimum peacetime force and the Air Ministry had every intention of maintaining it as such, the fleet was further reduced and suffered from procurement problems.
 The Short Shetland and Short Seaford were rejected as replacements for the Consolidated B-24 Liberator.
 A maritime version of the promising Avro Lincoln had yet to be ordered by the time the Lend-Lease programme ended in August 1945.
 The Short Sunderland was forced to continue as the main operational type until the end of 1946.
 Most of the aircraft that operated in the command were the Second World War types; the Spitfire, Lancaster, Mosquito and Beaufighter.